atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 installation testing.

-While I stopped working actively on the various RHEL families which are under development or still supported I happened to be one of top 10 bug reporters for high/urgent bugs for RHEL 7.
-In appreciation Red Hat sent me lots of swag and the Platform QE hoodie pictured at the top of the page.
+While I stopped working actively on the various RHEL families which are under development or still supported I happened to be one of top 10 bug reporters for high/urgent priority bugs for RHEL 7.
+In appreciation Red Hat sent me lots of corporate gifts and the Platform QE hoodie pictured at the top of the page.
 Many thanks!

 In the summer Red Hat's